JavaHamster/.github/profile/README.md

 ## Installation

-Is coming soon using docker...
+Is coming soon using docker, for now see the installation guide in the repositories...

 ## About us

-- Backend Dev:
+- Backend Developer Team:
+  - Hattinger04
-- Frontend Dev:
+- Frontend Developer Team:
+  - AlexanderMuehlegger